 You can use OptinMonster's testing tool to test social media landing pages.
-Test the effectiveness of the landing page for your next ebook offer before it's published on LinkedIn, first.
+Test the landing page’s effectiveness for your next ebook offer before it's published on LinkedIn first.
 If you want a platform that offers intuitive tools for social testing, try OptinMonster.

 If you're heavily promoting your website on social media, test it to learn how it performs among your audience.
 One way you can do that is with Optimizely, which provides marketing software solutions.

 Optimzely's tools let you perform split and multivariate tests.
 Optimizely will count the number of website visitors and the metrics you pick, such as engagement, goals, conversions, and clicks.
 You'll be able to apply custom audience segments that can be filtered based on social proof performance.